uc-cdis/gen3-user-doc/docs/user-guide/data-contribution.md

 It may be helpful to think of each TSV as a node in the graph of the data model.
 Each node can have multiple components, for example a project could have multiple experiments in a node.

-Blank TSV templates can be found [here](/appendices/template-tsvs.md)
+Blank TSV templates can be found [here](/appendices/template-tsvs.md).

     * Note there are wiki pages associated with each potential tsv or node in the templates.
 They show example fields and information about data provenance.
-    * Field types and limitations can be gleaned from a careful read of the associated [yaml files](https://github.com/occ-data/gen3dictionary/tree/develop/gen3dictionary/schemas)
+    * Field types and limitations can be gleaned from a careful read of the associated [yaml files](https://github.com/occ-data/gen3dictionary/tree/develop/gen3dictionary/schemas).

 <h3>Determine Submission Order</h3>
 Before we discuss the actual submission process, we must first mention that the files must be submitted in a specific order.
 Once again referring back to the [graph model](https://www.gen3.org/data-group), you cannot submit a node without submitting the nodes to which it points.

 If you submit a file out of order, the validator will reject the submission on the basis that the dependency you point to is not present (e.g. the read_groups.submitter_id in assay_result.tsv will be pointing to a node that doesn’t exist).
-The Data Dictionary viewer can help you determine these dependencies.
+The [Data Dictionary viewer](/appencies/data-dictionary/) can help you determine these dependencies.

 <h3>Sample Diagram of TSV Submission Order</h3>
 While this diagram represents an earlier version of the Gen3 data model, the required submission logic for current versions of the model will be very similar.